Consistency of Maximum Likelihood for Continuous-Space Network Models I

 The CLS models we have mentioned so far have presumed that node locations follow tractable, parametric families in the latent space.
 This is mathematically inessential --- many of the results carry over perfectly well to arbitrary densities --- and scientifically unmotivated.
 Because CLS models may need very different spaces depending on applications, we investigate consistency of nonparametric estimation for them at a level of generality which abstracts away from many of the details of particular spaces and their metrics.

-We therefore investigate three levels of estimation.
-The first and essential one is that of estimating the nodes' locations when we have observed the graph.
-This is the problem of {\em embedding} the graph into the latent space.
-We show that the maximum likelihood embedding converges in probability on the true locations, up to a global isometry.
-Here the crucial quantity controlling the rate of convergence turns out to be the richness of the latent space's group of isometries, i.e., the complexity of its geometry.

-The second level is that of estimating a distribution over the latent space from the cloud of embedded points.
-Here the key issue is whether the space has enough symmetry to allow for the definition of a generalization of the Fourier transform, and with it of convolution and so of generalized kernel density estimates, which are minimax-optimal.
-(We defer details to \citet{Asta-gKDE}.)
-We show that when the generalized KDE is well-defined, applying it to the maximum-likelihood embedding consistently estimates the distribution from which nodes are drawn.

-The third level is that of distributions over graphs, i.e., does the distribution over new graphs implied by our estimated node density converge on the true data-generating process?
-Here again the answer is in the affirmative.
-This in turn opens the way to model-based bootstraps for assessing uncertainty, and to two-sample tests for checking whether networks obtained under different conditions could have come from the same probabilistic source \citep{Asta-CRS-geometric-network-comparison}.